Sentinel species: Dogs

-Poultry

-In 1968, Yushō disease was discovered when poultry began dying at alarming rates due to polychlorinated biphenyl (PCB) poisoning, although not before approximately 14,000 people were affected.

-Roses

-Rose bushes are often planted at the ends of vine rows in vineyards.
-One hypothesized reason is that roses are highly susceptible to powdery mildew, which can also afflict grape vines.
-Finding mildew on the roses is therefore sometimes taken as an early warning sign to take preventive measures to protect the adjacent vines.
-However the effectiveness of this practice is debated, since roses and vines are affected by different species of mildew (although both species occur under similar weather conditions).

 Mussels

 In Poznań, Poland, eight mussels equipped with sensors are used to ensure the safety of the city's drinking water.
 These mussels act as bioindicators, meaning they provide a reliable estimation of water toxicity by responding to changes in water quality.

 Characteristics

 Animal sentinels must have measurable responses to the hazard in question, whether that is due to the animal's death, disappearance, or some other determinable aspect.
 Many of these species are ideally unendangered and easy to handle.
 It is important that the species' range overlap with the range being studied.
-Often the ideal species is determined by the characteristics of the hazard.

-For example, honey bees are susceptible to air pollution.
-Similarly both bats and swallows have been used to monitor pesticide contamination due to their diet of insects that may have been affected by the chemicals.
-By the same token, aquatic animals, or their direct predators, are used as sentinel species to monitor water pollution.

 Some species may show effects of a contaminant before humans due to their size, their reproductive rate, or their increased exposure to the contaminant.

 Specific applications

 Toxic gases

 Mining foreman R. Thornburg shows a small cage with a canary used for testing carbon monoxide gas in 1928.

 Canaries were iconically used in coal mines to detect the presence of carbon monoxide.
 The bird's rapid breathing rate, small size, and high metabolism, compared to the miners, led birds in dangerous mines to succumb before the miners, thereby giving the miners time to take action.